Pro MTB Gravity Tour (Pro GRT) Requirements and Procedures

 - Events must be permitted at least six (6) weeks prior to the event date.

 - Events are highly encouraged to provide a technical (athlete) guidebook.
-(This will be a requirement in 2015 as we move to UCI events).

 - Specific protected practice times should be provided for Pro and Cat 1 riders only.

 - For Pro racers, finish times should ideally be no less than two (2) minutes in duration and the track should ideally not exceed 4 kilometers in length.

 - Course must be prepared with all USA Cycling course markings required in the current USA Cycling rule book.
 Course must be taped with barrier tape along entire course, top to bottom and must be maintained throughout the contest.
 The final course should remain unchanged top to bottom once practice and seeding has begun, through the final runs of all competitors.
 Exceptions to this requirement may occur when safety is a factor.